Julius-Ky/hedera-smart-various/frontend/README.md

 # The FrontEnd Code

-Simple UI test interface designed to input solidity contracts in txt and output a Smart analysis.
+This is a simple UI test interface designed to test hedera-smart-various service , and therefor to input solidity contracts in txt and output a Smart analysis.

 # Smart-Varios Project frontend